Holistic Quality Indicators

 This is what a really detailed, floor-by-floor Manual J looks like:

-It’s great if you get this, but in reality, most contractors won’t do the Manual J on the spot.
-For the average homeowner, it’s better to ask for them to break down their thought process for thermal load calculation, because you’ll want to see them consider things such as the following edge cases:
+Great if you get this, but for the average homeowner, it’s better to ask for them to break down their thought process for thermal load calculation.

 2nd floor of triple deckers, or any multifamily/condo unit in which the space below & above a ceiling is occupied (which means it’s already heated/cooled) - this requires much less cooling & heating load.